 T H E A T R E M U S I C A L

-An unpublished public recording by Brigitte Fontaine and Areski Belkacem dating from 1973.
+A two part unpublished recording of a concert by Brigitte Fontaine and Areski Belkacem at studio 102 of the Maison de la Radio dating May 21st 1973.

-Limited edition, 1000 numbered copies, on a purple coloured vinyl.
+Limited edition, 1000 numbered copies of each, on a coloured vinyl.

 Areski Belkacem and Brigitte Fontaine, major artists of the French counterculture, were firstly recognised in Japan and then in the United States, strangely, more than in their own country, even though they ended up achieving a cult status in France.
 Their old recordings continue to be distributed today in international markets despite the language differences.

 Tremendously creative and often extremely confusing in the content and form of their production, they will often be censored or deliberately ignored by the media.
 Their libertarian positions attacking both the barbarism of capitalism and communism, and their remarks against racism, alienation of individuals, colonisation, the condition of women, abortion, unsanitary housing, the massacre of the Palestinians, many serious subjects which mixed with a poetry of classical style or in free verse, interpreted in a falsely naive and absurd way require despite their apparent simplicity, a real intellectual effort to be decoded.

 An inconsistency in the world of music where artists have to stay smooth and predictable sticking to their roles as entertainers.
 If they are among those artists whose work has made the richness of French culture, their careers suffered from a certain sidelining from the general public, of which nevertheless they have the sympathy.